-- 1. Applying for, updating or verifying their DUNS Number; - 2.
-Applying for, updating or verifying their EIN Number; - 3.
-Updating or verifying their SAM number; - 4.
+- 1. Applying for, updating or verifying their Data Universal Numbering System (DUNS) Number; - 2.
+Applying for, updating or verifying their Employer Identification Number (EIN) Number; - 3.
+Updating or verifying their System for Award Management (SAM) Registration; - 4.
 Establishing an Authorized Organizational Representative (AOR) in Grants.gov; - 5.
 Submitting an initial application in Grants.gov; and - 6.
-Submitting the complete application in ND Grants.
+Submitting the complete application in ND Grants system.